Agreements on research cooperation

 - A timeline for activities and results

-- Agreement on the use of equipment, infrastructure, software and access to digital infrastructure.
+- Rules on the use of equipment, infrastructure, software and access to digital infrastructure.

-- Agreement on access to data: both data generated through the cooperation and data and know-how that are brought into the project.
+- Rules on access to data: both data generated through the cooperation and data and know-how that are brought into the project.
+Remember to take into consideration Open research and sharing

-- Agreement on the exchange and processing of personal data relating to partners and, if applicable, study objects (cf. the rules in the GDPR).
+- Rukes on the exchange and processing of personal data relating to partners and, if applicable, study objects (cf. the rules in the GDPR).

-- Agreement on forms of involvement and follow-up of students in research collaborations, where relevant.
+- Rules on forms of involvement and follow-up of students in research collaborations, where relevant.

 - Description of expected intellectual property values and rights from the project

-- Agreement on intellectual property rights (IPR).
-This applies to copyright, patents on trademarks, designs, source code or data, and storage of data.
-Who has ownership rights, and who can take out a patent?
-Can results be patented and licensed?
-How will revenue from licensing be divided?
+- Rules on handling intellectual property rights (IPR).
+This applies to copyright, patents, right to trademarks, designs, source code or data, and storage of data.
+Who has ownership rights, by whom and how can results be patented, registered and licensed, and how will revenue from licensing be divided?

-- Agreement on rules for publication and crediting from the project.
+- Rules for publication and crediting from the project.
 Publication norms vary between subject areas and sectors.